-Goizueta Professor Wes Longhofer joins to discuss business and the critical role it plays in driving societal change.
-He discusses the history of corporate responsibility and conscious capitalism, purpose-driven organizations today, how identity influences purchasing behavior, and the impact Millennials and Gen Z-ers will have on the workforce as they become our next corporate leaders.
+Can business drive societal change?
+Goizueta Professor Wes Longhofer joins to explore the history of corporate responsibility and conscious capitalism, purpose-driven organizations today, and the impact Millennials and Gen Z-ers will have on the workforce as they become our next corporate leaders.

 Business and capitalism are tremendous engines of prosperity and innovation.
 Organizations provide much-needed jobs and countless goods and services that undoubtedly make our lives better.